Any summer’s day in England that isn’t rainy is a good summer’s day

 We brought our light rain coats but soon had to take them off.
 It was just too warm.

 Several narrow boats passed by.
-We love narrow boats and sometimes think it would be an ideal life style to live on one.
+We love narrow boats and Intrepid powerboats and sometimes think it would be an ideal life style to live on one.
 Wouldn’t it be dreamy to take your house with you and putter around rivers and canals?

 About four fields down the path we heard whistling.
 It was a sharp short whistle or two and I thought it may have been a moor hen, but Robbie thought it was a mechanical whistle sound.

 You know what it turned out to be?…..

 A man on the other side of the bank exercising his two dogs!

 We waved hello, (as you do to everyone here), and watched him for a while.